 I had the idea for this project long before I figured out how the heck to accomplish it.
-Doing my due diligence, I Googled and found a few folks who’d made Lucky Charms inspired bracelets out of clay and glass, but I couldn’t find anyone who’d used the cereal itself for a project.
+Doing my due diligence, I googled and found a few folks who’d made Lucky Charms inspired bracelets out of clay and glass.
+I couldn’t find anyone who’d used the cereal itself for a project.

 Lucky Charms Bracelet

 Gather These Supplies